dannyjameswilliams/truncsm/README.md

 ## Installation

-**Currently the package is private, so cannot be installed in this way.
-See the vignettes for examples of the code being run**

 This package can be installed through github, which you will need the `devtools` package for.
 To install `devtools`, [please see here](https://www.r-project.org/nosvn/pandoc/devtools.html).
 Once this is installed, you can install this package with the command in R:
 ```
 devtools::install_github("dannyjameswilliams/truncsm")